TrafficMCTS: A Closed-Loop Traffic Flow Generation Framework with Group-Based Monte Carlo Tree Search: Methodology

 It is neither practical nor efficient to require each vehicle to be aware of all other vehicles, especially for vehicles that are too far apart to interfere with one another.
 For instance, considering the traffic flow depicted in Fig. \ref{fig:freeway_demo}.
 Vehicle 1, with the intention to change lanes to the right, will primarily interact with its neighboring vehicles 2 and 3 within a certain decision horizon.
 However, the available actions of vehicle 1, such as maintaining the current lane (AC) or executing a lane-changing to the right (LCR), have little effect on vehicles 4 and 5.
 Even in scenarios where human-driven vehicles (HVs) and autonomous vehicles (AVs) coexist, human drivers are limited by their visual perception and attention span, and they typically focus on the surrounding vehicles.
 This observation inspires us to divide the global interaction problem into a set of sub-problems.
 We partition the traffic flow into local groups based on the possibility of interaction, allowing for separate decision-making within each group.
 This approach enables us to maintain the benefits of the multi-vehicle MCTS algorithm, including high interpretability and interactivity, while significantly reducing the size of the solution space.

 Several grouping methods have been developed to address the complexity of the joint multi-vehicle decision-making problem.
-Desiraju et al. divided the problem of maximizing safe lane-changings on an highway with multiple lanes into subproblems on a three-lane highway \cite{Desiraju2015CAVs}.
-Within each subproblem, a grouping of vehicles is conducted based on the separation distances between vehicles, which were evaluated according to vehicles' positions and speeds.
-Li et al. proposed a grouping method to meet the mandatory lane-changing demands for connected and automated vehicles \cite{Li2020CAVs}.
-This method primarily considered the distances between vehicles and imposes a maximum limit on the number of vehicles within each group.
-Although these approaches considered interactions between vehicles, they were limited to highway scenarios and can only make lane-changing decisions.
+Desiraju et al. divide the problem of maximizing safe lane changing on a highway with multiple lanes into subproblems on a three-lane highway \cite{Desiraju2015CAVs}.
+Within each subproblem, a grouping of vehicles is conducted based on the separation distances between vehicles, which are evaluated according to vehicles' positions and speeds.
+Li et al. propose a grouping method to meet the mandatory lane-changing demands for connected and automated vehicles \cite{Li2020CAVs}.
+This method primarily considers the distances between vehicles and imposes a maximum limit on the number of vehicles within each group.
+Although these approaches considered interactions between vehicles, they are limited to highway scenarios and could only make lane-changing decisions.
 Due to the simple grouping strategies, they did not fully exploit the potential benefits of grouping, leading to the over-filtering of feasible solutions.